ToddTAndroid/program1-ttingey92/README.md

-# Program # X
+# Program # 1
-Name:
+Name: Todd Tingey
-Cosc 5730 or 4730
+Cosc 4730

-Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description:
+	Run the app by clicking on its icon
+	Once the app is running, just type a name into the text field and tap the "Say Hello!" button.

+	Run on default Nexus 5x emulator w/ 5.2" screen

 Anything that doesn't work:

+Everything working.